 What to Remember

-The channel strategies have evolved alongside customer expectations.
+Either Multi-channel or Omni-Channel, both these strategies have evolved alongside customer expectations.
 Today, customers are empowered to do more, and as such, expect more from their brands in the channels and avenues they can interact with them.
 In the journey of digital transformation, we already know that the future lays in experiences; however, the only question left is how seamless, intuitive, and memorable will yours be?